sanand0/tools-in-data-science-public/unicode.md

 - **Character Encodings**: Different ways to represent text in computers
   - ASCII (7-bit): Limited to 128 characters, English-only
   - UTF-8: Variable-width encoding, backwards compatible with ASCII
-  - UTF-16: Fixed-width encoding, used in Windows and Java
+  - UTF-16: Variable-width (2 or 4 bytes with surrogate pairs), used in Windows and Java
   - UTF-32: Fixed-width encoding, memory inefficient but simple

 Common encoding issues you'll encounter: